NextronSystems/analysis-cockpit-manual/usage/maintenance.rst

 -----------------

-If your disk is already at or close to 100% and AC no longer works properly, see section :ref:`Recover from a Full Disk<usage/typical-pitfalls:Recover from a Full Disk>`.
+If your disk is already at or close to 100% and AC no longer works properly, see section :ref:`usage/typical-pitfalls:Recover from a Full Disk`.

 If your disk usage is growing too fast and free disk space is running out, you have several options: